srldl/edit-tabletest/README.md

   - dataRows: The rows from the database to display (previously saved rows)
   - headers: Column headers
   - selectlist: 1) Column headers where there should be a selectlist and 2) the select list alternatives.
-  - autocompletes: Column header names where autocomplete should be offered.
+  - autocompletes: Column headers where autocomplete should be offered.
 Options for autocomplete is the unique names previously written in the same column.
-  - dataFields: Column header names which should be interpreted as a date field.
+  - dataFields: Column headers to be interpreted as a date field.
   - saveJson: The return object.
   - id: table id name.
 Each row id will be called <table id>-<num> where num is a running number starting from 1, f.ex. "table-1".